The Jonathan Eberhart Planetary Sciences Journalism Award

 The entries are judged by a subcommittee of distinguished scientists and journalists selected by the DPS Committee.
 This subcommittee consists of the DPS Press Officer, who will serve as subcommittee chair; the Chair of the DPS Prize Committee (ex-officio, the past chair of the DPS Committee); and a past winner of either the Eberhart or Sagan awards, as selected by the DPS Committee from a list of two eligible nominees proposed by the DPS Prize Committee.
 The subcommittee may issue "no award" in the absence of any nomination that meets their criteria or expectations for this award.
 The decisions of the judging subcommittee, as confirmed by the DPS Committee, are final.

-The winning author (or authors) will receive (or divide) a prize of $1,000, and a citation.
-The DPS/AAS will pay the winning author's personal and travel expenses so that the award can be received in person at the division's meeting.
+The winning author (or authors) will receive (or divide) a cash award, in an amount to be determined by the DPS Committee, and a citation.
+The DPS/AAS will pay the winning author’s personal and travel expenses so that the award can be received in person at the division’s meeting.
 The acceptance of the award implies a commitment of the winner(s) to come to receive the award in person.
 The publisher of the winning work will receive a certificate honoring the publication in which the work appeared.

 Rules for the Jonathan Eberhart Award